Jajaho/Bosch-Dremel-GAL-1215-CV-repair/README.md

 This repository contains KiCad schematics of the main side of its power supply.
 Component values have been measured and added.

+## Attention

+Pads lift very easily on this old pcb.

 ## Troubleshooting

 ### Evidence